Adult Education

 • adult bible forum

-Adult Bible Forum is a weekly study group which meets Sundays at 11:15 am via Zoom Meeting.
+Adult Bible Forum is a weekly Bible study group which meets Sundays at 11:15 am in the Conference Room and on Zoom.
 Elizabeth Evans, M.Div. leads the discussion.
-Contact the church office at office@westwoodpres.org if you would like to join.
+If you would like to join via Zoom, contact the church office at office@westwoodpres.org.

 We read aloud sections from a chapter of the Bible and then discuss them.
-Hearing the Bible is important.
-That way people discover things they did not know.
-We guide the discussion and provide historical/theological context where needed.
 All questions are welcomed.
 Anyone can drop in at any time.
 You need not worry about missing too many sessions or missing the start of a particular book.
 Just bring a Bible and join us.
 Reading ahead is encouraged, but not required.

 • faith, search, & support

-This group meets on Sundays at 11:20am in Classroom 3.
-We are currently studying America’s Unholy Ghosts: The Racist Roots of Our Faith and Politics by Joel Edward Goza.
-Leadership is shared among the Rev. Dr. John Crossley, Dr. John Quiring, and Dr. Luke Landers.
+This weekly book study group meets on Sundays at 11:20am in Classroom 3.
+We are studying Paul by N.T.
+Wright.
+Leadership is shared among the Dr. John Quiring and Dr. Luke Landers.

 Spiritual Formation